Home Blog

 The Impact of Adderall Dosage on Side Effects

 Like any medication, Adderall can have some bothersome adverse reactions.
 The dosage of Adderall can influence the severity and likelihood of these side effects.
 Depending on the individual, the impact can be different, but in general, greater doses of Adderall are more likely to cause negative effects than lower doses.
-The following are a few of the side effects of Adderall:
+The following are a few of the side effects:

 • Increased heart rate and blood pressure.
 Adderall can elevate heart rate and blood pressure.
 Higher doses may intensify these cardiovascular side effects, raising the risk of various problems relating to the heart.